- Written by Dr.Mehmet Demircioglu

 Separate the quote into two parts.
 The first part is the travel, hotel, deposit, payment method, and schedule.
 The second part is the surgical plan.
 A package can be convenient and still be medically incomplete if it does not explain donor limits, surgeon role, graft handling, and follow-up.
 If the second part is unclear, the first part should not carry the decision.

 Ask for the total written quote, not only the headline graft price.
 It should be clear what is included, what is excluded, which currency is used, how the deposit works, whether the fee changes after an examination in person, and what happens if the safe graft number is lower than the marketing estimate.
 That answer needs to be in writing before payment.
-Refund terms, reduction, rescheduling, or a smaller staged plan should be clear before the patient feels locked in.
+Refund, reduction, or rescheduling terms should be clear before you feel locked in.
+A smaller staged plan should also be clear before the quote becomes pressure.

 I become more cautious when red flags of Turkish hair mills appear together with booking pressure.
 A discount is not a medical indication.